How to Get Into UC Berkeley: Admissions Data and Strategies

 Yield Rate

-Berkeley’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 40%.
-To compare this school to other elite public institutions, UT-Austin has a 46% yield, UNC-Chapel Hill sports a similar 44%, and UGA also comes in at 41%.
+Berkeley’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 46%.
+To compare this school to other elite public institutions, UT-Austin, UNC Chapel Hill, and UGA all have similar yield rates.

 How Berkeley Rates Applicants